b1ueb1ues/b1ueb1ues.github.io/README.md

 - Equiped MUB 5star element weapon

 ## WP
-- Most common used WP set is RR+LC
+- Most common used WP is RR
 - Will leave comment if the WP set is not default.

 ### first WP
 - Equiped MUB level100 "Resounding Rendition".
-Since WP is additive with Dragon, 15% str provide less than 10% damage.
+(Since WP is additive with Dragon, 15% str provide less than 10% damage.
+And for most character, skill damage is more than half of all damage.)

 ### second WP
 - Equiped MUB level80 "Fresh Perspective" for sword user.
-- Equiped MUB level100 "Kung Fu Masters"+"Flower in the Fray" for axe user.
+- Equiped MUB level100 "Kung Fu Masters"+ MUB level80 "Flower in the Fray" for axe user.
-- Equiped MUB level100 "Levin's Champion" for others.
-- Equiped MUB level100 "The Prince of Dragonyule" for water characters.
+- Equiped MUB level100 "Flash of Genius" for wand/bow/dagger characters.
 - Equiped MUB resist WP for 3\* character who can reach 100 resist of stun & blind